keikai/doc/dev-ref/book_model/Chart.md

 ## Limitations
+- Notice that all customizations are applied on browser rendering only.
+It doesn't affect the book model or XLSX exporting.
 - The `SChart` object is read-only and cannot be modified
 - Customizations are applied before chart rendering in a browser
-- Complex customizations may impact rendering performance
+- Heavy-cost customizations may impact rendering performance